jacob-pro/jacob-pro.github.io/cv.md

 I am currently a software engineer working for Oracle OCI (Oracle Cloud Infrastructure).
 I studied BSc Computer Science at the University of Bristol, and also have previous experience developing commercial iOS apps.
-I have good knowledge of computer systems and networks and I'm very enthusiastic about working with modern languages such as Rust that can ensure memory and concurrency safety without compromising performance.
+I have good knowledge of computer systems and networks, and I'm very enthusiastic about working with modern languages such as Rust that can ensure memory and concurrency safety without compromising performance.